-The pianists were a mix of professionals and amateurs which surprisingly worked very well and, as was to be expected from this type of event, there was plenty of comedy and jovial merriment.
+The pianists were a mix of professionals and amateurs which surprisingly worked very well and, as was, perhaps, to be expected from this type of event, there was plenty of comedy and jovial merriment.
 The concert was beautifully introduced and presented by Petroc Trelawny.

 J.S.Bach’s Concerto for Three Pianos in D minor BWV 1063 was the ceremonious opener.
 Soloists were Noriko Ogawa, Alexandra Dariescu and Thomas Yu.
 Yu, a dentist from Canada, plays the piano as a hobby (although he was joint winner of the Yamaha Amateur Piano Competition) so it was quite a feat performing a concerto such as this alongside two illustrious pianists.
 He played with total assurance.
 Alexandra and Noriko both produced rich warm timbres inflecting this work with plenty of colour and panache.